Checkfront/API/README.md

 ### Item details

-To get detailed pricing and availbility on a specific item, supply the item_id in the API call **path** along with a date filter paramaters.
+To get detailed pricing and availability on a specific item, supply the item_id in the API call **path** along with a date filter parameters.
 For example, to get item 19:

 	GET /api/3.0/item/19/?start_date=3.031230&end_date=3.031230&end_date=3.031230